yehia67/documentation/docs/CONTRIBUTING.md

 Tasks that are more than 10 steps can be difficult to follow, especially if they're complicated and include substeps.

-If you start writing a task that contains more than 10 steps, separate the task into subtasks by using headings.
+If you start writing a task that contains more than 10 steps, separate them into subtasks by using headings.

 ### Concept articles